alexjust-data/Agentic_AI_Engineering/notebooks/week2_openai/README.md

 * Just calling the function does not run it; it only creates a coroutine object.
 * Use constructs like `asyncio.gather` to run multiple coroutines at once.

-If you understand these rules and can recognize the code patterns in the examples, you’ll be productive with async Python in LLM/agent projects.
+If you understand these rules and can recognize the code patterns in the examples, you'll be productive with async Python in LLM/agent projects.

-> Spend a bit of time with the guide and try the examples—this is the most valuable investment you’ll make for working with modern agentic frameworks in Python!
+> Spend a bit of time with the guide and try the examples—this is the most valuable investment you'll make for working with modern agentic frameworks in Python!

 ---